moccalotto/kaos/_rulebook/main.md

 # The Dice and The Game

 To find out if an action succeeds, we roll 1d100 versus a given *target number*.
-If the result of this *test* comes up lower-than or equal to that target number, it means that we have achieved some kind of success.
+If the result of this »test« comes up lower-than or equal to that target number, it means that we have achieved some kind of success.
 If the result is higher than the target number, we have failed the test.

 **Standard Tests**: Roll 1d100 vs. the target number.
 A target number can be a skill score, an attribute score, or something entirely different.
+It depends on the situation, and is often determined by the GM.

 **Hard Tests**: You roll 1d100 twice.
 You succeed if both rolls are below or equal to the target number.